Emergence of Species and the Ascent of Man

-This paper addresses and critically analyzes Darwinian and Neo-Darwinian evolution, their doctrines, and their impact on biology, sociology, philosophy of science and theory of human nature.
+This paper addresses and critically analyzes the Darwinian and Neo-Darwinian theories of evolution, their doctrines, and their impact on biology, sociology, philosophy of science and theory of human nature.

 On Darwinian Natural Selection